SquareAndCompass-2/pip-services-docs/content/en/v4/toolkit_api/node/redis/lock/redis_lock.md

 ### Description

-The RedisLock class allows you to create a distributed lock that is implemented based on the Redis in-memory database.
+The RedisLock class enables the creation of a distributed lock using Redis in-memory database, providing efficient synchronization and coordination among multiple processes or nodes in distributed systems, thereby enhancing performance and reliability

 #### Configuration parameters